lammps/lammps/doc/src/fix_tmd.rst

 The first 3 lines may or may not be needed, depending on the format of the atoms to follow.
-If image flags are included with the atoms, the 1st 3 lo/hi lines must appear in the file.
-If image flags are not included, the 1st 3 lines should not appear.
+If image flags are included with the atoms, the first 3 lo/hi lines must appear in the file.
+If image flags are not included, the first 3 lines should not appear.
 The 3 lines contain the simulation box dimensions for the atom coordinates, in the same format as in a LAMMPS data file (see the :doc:`read_data <read_data>` command).